davenquinn/xenoliths/paper/text/chapters/05-modeling.md

-this assessment, finding that this scenario produces extremely steep geotherms at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith pressure--temperature array developed in this study nor the seismically-inferred depth of the lithosphere-asthenosphere boundary [e.g.
+this assessment, finding that this scenario produces extremely steep geotherms at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith pressure--temperature array observed in this study nor the seismically-inferred depth of the lithosphere-asthenosphere boundary [e.g.
 @Li2007].